 One incident involved him resisting arrest after police tried to kick him out of a Tallahassee, Fla., night club for disorderly conduct and drinking violations.
 The police had to subdue him with a Taser gun.

-Attitude can also affect a player's draft stock, too.
+Attitude can affect a player's draft stock, too.

-Virginia Tech cornerback Jimmy Williams has been criticized by some scouts, who claimed he had an aloof, arrogant attitude during interviews.
+Virginia Tech cornerback Jimmy Williams has been criticized by some scouts that claimed he had an aloof, arrogant attitude during interviews.

 "Every team has a different interpretation of a player," DeCosta said.
 "We interviewed Jimmy Williams and he was fine.
 I didn't have any problems with him."

-LSU defensive tackle Claude Wroten would seem to fall into the danger category for the Ravens even though he's immensely gifted and the team could use a good interior lineman.
+LSU defensive tackle Claude Wroten would seem to fall into the danger category even though he's immensely gifted and the team could use a good interior lineman.